 Nevertheless, Goff, who has developed implicit-bias police-training programs, insists the academic debates do not affect his own field research.
 Silicon Valley’s weak results, he says, can be explained simply: “The problems with the trainings is not the science, the problems with the trainings is the trainings.”

 Imperfect scientific lab results, though, certainly cast doubt on how such theories are applied in the field.
 Plus, as Goff says later in our conversation, “Translating from the science to the field is incredibly difficult.”

 Greenwald himself dismisses methods that claim to interrupt implicit biases, such as slowing down behavior so that the “conscious mind” can override unconscious impulses.
 “There is no scientific support for usefulness of these techniques,” he wrote in an email.

-“When we portray police violence as a product of implicit bias without any real evidence to support that, we’re distracting ourselves from other possible causal factors.”
 In public talks, Greenwald said he emphasizes ways of avoiding the effects of implicit bias.
 These methods, such as blind evaluations that obscure the race and gender of applicants, simply address prejudice, whether conscious or unconscious.
 Greenwald acknowledged that they do not focus on implicit bias: “The remedies I advocate are equally suitable for ALL forms of unintended discrimination,” he wrote in an email.
 “They are not limited to unintended discrimination due to implicit bias.” (“Unintended discrimination,” explained Greenwald, includes “institutional [structural] discrimination, ingroup favoritism, and implicit bias.”)